 Fine Arts-Some students take either a visual or performing arts program as an elective course.
+Other students may be highly interested in Fine Arts and therefore, want to complete a Fine Arts pathway.

 Students are strongly encouraged to select courses in one focused area of interest known as a Plan of Study if the career interest inventories completed as well as the individual student's career goals support this area of focus.
 Career, Technical and Agricultural Education